 Barcelona is well advanced technologically.
 It became a leading Smart City in Europe in 2011.
 Apart from world-class technology, the city has a rich heritage and a unique culture.

-While the best way to discover the insights into any place is to actually visit, it’s fun to know a few facts beforehand.
+While the best way to discover insights into any place is to actually visit, it’s fun to know a few facts beforehand.
 It helps you plan your trip better and decide on what you would want to explore.
-Or maybe you’ve already been, and just want to know a little more about this intriguing city.
+Or maybe you’ve already been, and just want to know some facts about Barcelona.

 Where in Spain is Barcelona?